Fine Arts

 Presentation of the artwork

 The bust of Isabella the Catholic is installed in Parc Sir-Wilfrid-Laurier, facing Avenue Christophe-Colomb.
-The consul general of Spain gave this artwork to the Ville de Montréal, on behalf of the Institute of Hispanic Culture in Madrid, on the occasion of the 467th anniversary of Columbus’s “discovery” of America.
+The consul general of Spain gave this work to the Ville de Montréal, on behalf of the Institute of Hispanic Culture of Madrid, on October 12, 1959.
+Designated the National Day of Spain, October 12 is the date on which the explorer and navigator Christopher Columbus landed on the island of Guanahani, in the Bahamas archipelago – an event that was long celebrated as Columbus’s “discovery” of America.

 In this bronze, the queen wears the royal insignia: the crown, the cross in the shell of the Order of Santiago, and the cross decorated with fleurs-de-lis of the Order of Calatrava.
 The bust has a Gothic feel due to the headwear and the clothing, perhaps because the sculptor, José Planes, turned to the production of religious images after the Spanish Civil War.
 On the iconographic level, the sculptor seems to have been inspired by the portrait of Isabella painted by the Spanish artist Luis de Madrazo in the nineteenth century.
 The queen’s gaze is piercing, determined, and fixed on the horizon, as if she could glimpse the shores of the New World as she spoke with her acolyte, Columbus.
 In the treatment of the lines and texture of the bust can be seen the influence on Planes’s work of the French sculptor Auguste Rodin.